Adventures with Pink Jeep Tours Sedona

 Tips for Taking the Pink Jeep Tours

-- Check the Pink Jeep Tours website for a variety of tours in Sedona.
+- Check the Pink Jeep Tours website and book a variety of tours in Sedona.
 They’re open everyday except during Christmas.
 They’re great with communicating via email on payments and where to check-in.
 We even got a reminder call about our tour since we were running late checking in.

 - Wear comfortable shoes.
 You will be walking along some uneven red rocks and red dirt.